workkkfor2012/BitmexEasy-Martingale/README.md

 more detailed information,please check the wiki https://en.m.wikipedia.org/wiki/Martingale_(betting_system)

+### what is the advantages of martingale strategy?
+You don't need to know too much speculating skills, All you need to do is estimate the volatility,which is pretty simple
+### what is the disadvantages of martingale strategy?
+f you are greedy,optimistic about the volatility,you will have big probability to lose money

 ### what is perfect martinglale?
 the answer is sad,because the key is you,you should analysis the market and know yourself